 “Companies are often completely unaware of the amount of waste and inefficiency when it comes to MRO procurement for their buildings,” says Brendan Free, Industry Sector Manager at RS Components.
 “While direct procurement will be tightly controlled, the sort of smaller, regular purchases for lighting, heating and other building maintenance costs tend to be ignored, but these mount up over the course of a year.”

 Reducing supplier numbers

-"MRO spend should be kept to a small group of key approved suppliers"Keith Johnson, Industry Sector Manager, RS
+"MRO spend should be kept to a small group of key approved suppliers"Brendan Free, Industry Sector Manager, RS Components

 Alder agrees: “There’s no excuse in this day and age not to have a centralised list for regular MRO parts, so that employees have an approved source for this sort of purchase.
 This should reduce the time it takes to order the parts, you know there is no quality risk and the business as a whole can monitor spending more closely.